How to sew a curve with an overlocker?

 1. Slightly stretch the fabric to open the curve

-person sewing on the serger
+person sewing on a serger

 2. Align the fabric edge with the knife guide